amoghkapoor/social-media-merng/README.md

 3. Like posts
 4. Comment on posts
 5. Edit your posts and comments
+6. User authentication
-6. Forgot password
+7. Forgot password
-7. Update profile
+8. Update profile
-8. Safe and Secure
+9. Safe and Secure

 #### Packages used
 - Frontend